vishnuatrai/vishnuatrai.github.io/source/_posts/2014-04-29-ruby-2-dot-1-changelog.markdown

 - Ruby 2.1
 ---

-Ruby 2.1.0 is released now question is, what's new in ruby 2.1.0.
+Ruby 2.1.0 has been released now question is, what's new in ruby 2.1.0.
 Below list of new features introduced in ruby 2.1.0.
 ### 1) def's return value <!--more-->
 In earlier versions it was nil but in ruby 2.1 it will return a symbol.